Adrián Varela

-Adrián Eduardo Varela Avilés (born December 20, 1983) was a contestant of the fourth generation of popular Mexican reality show La Academia.
+Adrián Eduardo Varela Avilés (born December 20, 1983 in Culiacán, Sinaloa) is a Mexican Pop and Latin singer and one of the former contestants of the fourth generation of popular Mexican reality show La Academia.
 He is the son of Isidro Varela and Dora Elvia Avilés.
 He has a younger sister, Carolina.
 He is known to be a young person of strong and sensible character with a great voice that emphasizes it.
 He went to University of Sinaloa to major in marketing.
 He is fluent in Spanish and English.

 Early career

 Adrian has been in the music world for a long time, he started playing the violin at a very young age.
 Later, he was part of "Rodalla Voces y Cuerdas del Mañana", and was also the vocalist for the band "La Quinta Sincronia" As part of this group, he participated in events and city contests.
 He was also part of his native Church choir.

 La Academia

 Adrian attempted to be part of La Academia in all of the seasons.
 Unfortunately, he had no luck in entering to any of the first three generations.
 It was until the fourth try that he was accepted to be part of the 2005 season.

 In February 2005, La Academia 4th Generation started.
 On the first concert, he sang a duet with former participant Marco with the song "Ahora Quien" (originally by Marc Anthony).
 For the first 9 concerts, Adrian's talent shone.
 At the end of the 9th concert the votes did not favored him, he was then expelled from the reality show.
 This brought a riot among Adrian's fans who were stunned at the fact that he, having such a powerful voice and talent, was being kicked out of the show.

 In the 11th concert, host Alan Tacher announced to everyone that Concert 12 was going to be a concert in which three expelled contestants would have the chance to get back into the show.
 It was then that Adrian came back along with former contestants Johanna and Paula.

 After this opportunity, Adrian showed great improvement giving each week the best he had in him, fighting for a place in the final.
 He had 6 fantastic concerts, in which he showed all the potential he had within him.